Kenyon College: Traditions

-As Ohio's oldest private college, Kenyon has upheld some traditions for almost 200 years.
-All students in each entering class are expected to take the Matriculation Oath and sign a Matriculation Book that dates back at least a century.
+Kenyon is Ohio's oldest private college and has traditions which date back almost 200 years.
+All incoming students are expected to take the Matriculation Oath and sign a Matriculation Book.
+This tradition has existed at Kenyon for over a century.

 Another tradition is the "First-Year Sing."
 Each year, entering first-years gather on the steps of Rosse Hall to sing Kenyon songs before they are officially part of the Kenyon community.
 On the day before Commencement, seniors gather on the steps of Rosse Hall to sing the same songs again.

 Kenyon students avoid stepping on the college seal in the entrance hall of Peirce Dining Hall.
 Tradition holds that if someone steps on the seal, they will not graduate from the college.

+The Church of the Holy Spirit, one of Kenyon's oldest structures, features a 10-bell set of chimes which ring the traditional Westminster Quarters.
+The bells, installed in 1879, are rung manually in the belltower each Friday by a campus group known as the Kenyon Pealers.

 Whenever a new president begins their time at the college, candles are lit in every window of Old Kenyon, as a sign of welcome.
 Additionally, a bell hangs in the steeple of Old Kenyon and is only rung when a new president is inaugurated, as well as having been rung when the United States is no longer engaged in war and when the Kenyon football team wins a home game.
-However, the only occasion the bell has been rung in recent years has been the arrival of a new president.

-Kenyon has had twenty-five presidents (including acting or interim appointments); former president S. Georgia Nugent was Kenyon's first female president, and current president Sean Decatur is Kenyon's first African-American president.
+Kenyon has had twenty-five presidents (including acting or interim appointments); former president S. Georgia Nugent was Kenyon's first female president, and former president Sean Decatur was Kenyon's first African-American president.
 The president's academic regalia is a purple gown with four velvet chevrons on each sleeve signifying the office of the president, a college seal medallion with the names of each Kenyon president on the chain links, and a purple beefeater cap.
-The purple beefeaters cap is also worn by college trustee's at ceremonies.
+The purple beefeaters cap is also worn by college trustees at ceremonies.

-The college's official alma mater is "The Thrill."
-However, "Kokosing Farewell" is more often sung at ceremonies and is sometimes referred to as Kenyon's "spiritual" alma mater.
-"Kokosing Farewell," sung to the tune of the 1870 hymn "The Day Thou Gavest, Lord, Is Ending," is the traditional closing number for concerts of the Kenyon College Chamber Singers, the student choir.
-The currently used versions of both songs were arranged by Professor of Music Benjamin R. Locke.
+The college's official song is "The Thrill."
+However, "Kokosing Farewell" is more often sung at ceremonies.
+"Kokosing Farewell," sung to the tune of the 1870 hymn "The Day Thou Gavest, Lord, Is Ending," is the traditional closing number for concerts of the Kenyon College Chamber Singers.

 The college has maintained a tradition of formality at ceremonies.
-During the annual commencement ceremony, the conferring of degrees to the class and announcement of each individual student's degree of Bachelor of Arts is done entirely in Latin, spoken by the president and faculty secretary.
+During the annual commencement ceremony, the conferring of degrees to the class and announcement of each individual student's degree of Bachelor of Arts is done entirely in Latin.
 Kenyon's diplomas are also written entirely in Latin.

-In 2018, Kenyon gained a campus cat named Moxie.
-Moxie passed away in 2022.